 Patients with PTSD suffer from a wide range of symptoms.
 According to The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), major symptoms of PTSD include:

-If you have encountered a traumatic event in the past and experienced the above symptoms, you may consider getting a diagnosis for PTSD.
+If you have encountered a traumatic event in the past and experienced the above symptoms, you may consider getting a diagnosis of PTSD.
 A brief screening instrument for PTSD may be considered for those who have experienced a traumatic event.
-However, the results of self-report scales should not be relied entirely to confirm PTSD as this procedure only provides a brief and initial diagnosis.
+However, the results of self-report scales should not be relied entirely upon to confirm PTSD as this procedure only provides a brief and initial diagnosis.
 Patients suspected to have PTSD should seek help from psychiatrists or psychologists for a professional diagnosis.

 Below are several examples of self-report scales commonly used for PTSD:

 The primary goal of psychotherapy for PTSD is to provide emotional support, encourage recall of the traumatic events to integrate them into the patient’ s experience and to facilitate working through the associated emotions.
 They would thus benefit PTSD patients by helping them reduce stress and anxiety related to the trauma.